The 10 Most Forgiving Irons

 • Dark finish doesn’t appeal to everyone

-The first thing I noticed when I hit Cobra’s Darkspeed irons on the range earlier this year was how the ball just seemed to jump off the face throughout the set.
-Part of that might be because of the light foam material in the hollow clubheads, which Cobra says leads to 25 percent more face deflection and more distance than previous game improvement irons from the company.
+The first thing I noticed when I hit Cobra’s Darkspeed irons on the range was how the ball just jumped off the face.
+That might be partly because of the light foam material in the hollow clubheads.
+Cobra says that creates 25% more face deflection and more distance than its previous game improvement irons.

 Advertisement